The Jacob Sheep Breeders Association

 (JSBA) took over the work begun by the American Minor Breeds Conservancy

-, now know as the The Livestock Conservancy.
+, now known as the The Livestock Conservancy.
 The AMBC began identifying Jacob Sheep in North

 America in 1985.
 By 1988, the AMBC assisted the JSBA in forming a breed